alissonyagi/wireguard-hooks/README.md

 Sometimes you need to accept incoming internet connections over your default route (ISP) and also over your wireguard tunnels, keeping the defaul route untouched.
 That's where this project fits in.

+NetNS - net namespace - support added.
+Simple and effective isolation for services or clients.

 **Currently works only over IPv4 (will add IPv6 if someone needs).**

 ## Installation